thunderbird/policy-templates/docs/templates/esr102/README.md

 <br>

 ## PasswordManagerEnabled
-Remove access to the password manager via preferences and blocks about:logins.
+Remove access to the password manager via preferences and blocks about:logins on Thunderbird 70.

 **CCK2 Equivalent:** N/A\
 **Preferences Affected:** `pref.privacy.disable_button.view_passwords`